YonaBenReuven/socket.io-react/README.md

 ### consuming the socket:

-there are a few ways to consume the socket object;
+there are a few ways to consume the socket instance;

 1. the socket is provided with context so you can consume it via the SocketContext context object;